Punjab assembly passes resolution against the Agnipath scheme | Politics

 - India

 The Punjab Assembly on Thursday passed a resolution against the Centre's Agnipath defence recruitment scheme.
-Two BJP legislators Ashwani Sharma and Jangi Lal Mahajan, however, opposed the resolution.
+Two BJP legislators Ashwani Sharma and Jangi Lal Mahajan opposed the resolution.
 The resolution was moved in the House by Chief Minister Bhagwant Mann.

 Participating in the discussion on the resolution, Mann said he will soon raise the issue of Agnipath scheme with the prime minister and the Union home minister.
 Vehemently opposing Agnipath, Mann said this scheme was against the country's youth.
 Leader of Opposition and Congress legislator Partap Singh Bajwa demanded that the Agnipath scheme should be withdrawn.
-Akali MLA Manpreet Singh Ayali also supported the resolution and demanded the scheme's roll back.
+Akali MLA Manpreet Singh Ayali supported the resolution and demanded the scheme's roll back.
+According to the resolution, the House recommends to the state government to take up the matter with the Union government in order to roll back the Agnipath scheme immediately. ''The unilateral announcement of the Agnipath scheme by the Government of India has witnessed widespread reactions in all states, including Punjab, '' said Mann while reading the resolution.
+The Punjab Vidhan Sabha strongly feels that the scheme where youth will be employed only for a period of four years and only up to 25 per cent will be retained, is neither in the best interests of national security nor of the youth of this country. ''This policy is likely to create dissatisfaction among the youth who wish to serve the armed forces of the nation for a lifetime,'' said Mann.
+It must be highlighted that more than one lakh soldiers from Punjab serve in the Armed Forces of the nation and many of them give the supreme sacrifice of their life on the borders of the country every year, he said. ''The youth of Punjab consider serving in the Indian Armed Forces as a matter of pride and honour and are renowned for their valour and courage. ''This scheme has crushed the dreams of many youths of Punjab who have been aspiring to join the Armed Forces as regular soldiers,'' said Mann.
+The scheme also has the propensity to weaken the long standing spirit de corps of the Armed Forces, said Mann while moving the resolution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)